PseudoBob-Delightus/fanfic/stories/exploding-story/chapter-001_chapter-24.md

 "Th-this!" she answered, pointing towards the sun.
 Then she gestured at herself.
 "Me!"
 Then all around.
 "Everything!
 It's all going to end, and I don't know why!"

-The stallion just looked at the pony next to him.
+The stallion just looked at a pony next to him.
 He repeated, "Huh?"

 The way they looked at Twilight - they looked at her like she was insane.
 Well, maybe she was!
 It was only a matter of time, right?
 Things like this were always happening.
-She never should have gotten out of bed!
+And ponies were always judging her for overreacting.
+Sure, they never came out and said anything, but she could tell!
+She should have just stayed in bed!

+She made tracks, leaving a pony-shaped cloud of dust behind her, and ended up back at the library so quickly that she nearly bowled Spike over on his way out the door.

+"Twilight!" he gasped.
+"What's wrong?"

+"Me," she said, falling to her haunches.
+"I feel like the world is ending, and I have no idea why..."

+"Hmmm," Spike hummed.
+Then he pointed up at the sky.
+"Maybe it has something to do with that?"

+Twilight looked up.

+\[image\]

+"Well, horseapples."